 Moisturizers don’t moisturize, they create skin dryness.
 The formula for a moisturizer is mostly thickener, solvent, emulsifier, preservative and water.
 There is not enough room in the formula once you have made the base for any dermal delivery agents.
 And even if there was, moisturizers are too thick to penetrate into the skin and deliver water into the epidermal layer.

 So what happens when your moisturizer just sits on top of your skin?
 The same thing that happens when water sits on any surface, evaporation.
 And the problem with water evaporating from your skin is that it will take more water with it, which means skin dryness.
 There is a reason why no moisturizer has ever cured skin dryness, and you have to constantly use it.
 They provide the illusion of hydration by coating your skin, just like how when you have chapped lips, licking your lips makes it feel better for a minute, and then even dryer than before.

 The only way to truly hydrate your skin is by chemical exfoliation, serum and a moisture lock.
-A moisture lock is an oil, thick cream or balm that will seal in the hydration below (from the serum) and will not evaporate.
+A moisture lock is an oil that will seal in the hydration below (from the serum) and will not evaporate.
 The OUMERE Serum Bioluminelle acts as both a serum and moisture lock because it contains oils that lock in the water from both UV-R and the water-based extracts in its own formula.
 The oils from Serum Bioluminelle sit on top of the skin, sealing in the water and prevent evaporation.
 I also use an additional moisture lock under my eyes and on my lips.
 I use the OUMERE eye cream for the area below my eyes, and a petroleum jelly -based lip balm that I am developing for sale on my lips.
 I haven’t had an issue with skin dryness or chapped lips in years.
 I can also go a week without a moisture lock and still be fine because my skin has become truly hydrated with this methodology.